9 Best Renters Insurance Companies in New Jersey of 2026

 Liberty Mutual has been in business for over 100 years and has always offered low-cost insurance for renters, starting at $5 a month.

 This makes it ideal for young renters and college students living in off-campus apartments.
-These people are usually just starting out in the workforce or are still in college and don’t have the means to buy renters insurance.
+These people are usually just starting in the workforce or are still in college and don’t have the means to buy renters insurance.

 But if they looked at Liberty Mutual, they would see that the insurance company has a policy that caters to the young.
 The company can offer them the lowest rates for personal property coverage.